Cecilapp/Cecil/README.md

 ### _content_

-Content folder: Where you can put your content (posts and pages as markdown files).
+Content folder: Where you can put your content (pages and posts in markdown format).

 Generate